Efficient Deep Learning-based Forward Solvers for Brain Tumor Growth Models: Discussion

 \section{Discussion}

 Our recently introduced gradient-based approach to solving the inverse problem \cite{weidner2024rapid} relies on a reliable, differentiable forward solver.
 This study explores three deep learning architectures: an encoder-decoder model (TumorSurrogate), a nnU-Net-based model, and a ViT-based model.
-Our optimized TumorSurrogate implementation outperformed the others in predicting voxel-level tumor cell concentration and matching tumor outlines.
+The nnU-Net outperforms all other methods in predicting voxel-level tumor cell concentration and matching tumor outlines.
+Thus, the implicit bias and empirical hyperparameter tuning of the nnU-Net translate well to this uniform grid-based simulation.
+Moreover, we observe that the optimized TumorSurrogate model outperforms the baseline in terms of matching the tumor outline, especially in lower tumor cell concentrations.
 For clinical translation, matching the visible tumor outline (Dice score) is crucial.
 The ViT model showed promise at lower tumor cell concentrations but performed worse at higher thresholds, likely due to its coarse patch-based tokenization.
 Future work will improve tokenization and explore conditional diffusion models.
 A crucial next step is translating these findings to real patient data and extending to more complex tumor growth models, including mass effect or necrosis.
 While this work uses solely a synthetic dataset, the focus must shift to validating the developed models on real patient datasets.
 We propose training the models on synthetic data derived from diffusion model-generated MRI segmentations as simulation geometries, followed by fine-tuning on a fraction of real patient data.
 This transfer learning approach leverages the extensive knowledge gained from synthetic data while adapting to real patient characteristics.